milan-m-antony/TELIGRAM-BOT-TRADINGVIEW-ALERTS/README.md

 ### TradingView Alerts:
 This script is designed to work with TradingView email alerts.
 To use this bot, you'll need to create an account on [TradingView](https://www.tradingview.com/), set up email alerts for your desired trading conditions (e.g., when BTCUSD crosses a certain price), and link your Gmail account to this script.
 The bot will automatically check your inbox for new alerts and forward them to your Telegram group or channel.

-### Setting Up Gmail with 2-Step Verification and App Password:
+### Setting Up Gmail with 2-Step Verification for App Password:
 To securely use your Gmail account for this bot, you must enable two-factor authentication (2FA) and generate an App Password.
 Here's how:

 1. **Enable 2-Step Verification (2FA):**